-Enjoy juicy pork tenderloin packed with flavors from fresh herbs.
-This sous vide recipe is perfect for a fancy and healthy dinner!
+Enjoy juicy sous vide pork tenderloin packed with flavors from fresh herbs seared to perfection.
+This recipe is perfect for a fancy dinner!

-Setup your sous vide according to the manufacturer’s instructions.
-Preheat the sous vide to 130 degrees F for medium rare, 139 degrees F for medium, or 160 degrees F for well done.
+Set up your sous vide according to the manufacturer’s instructions.
+Preheat the sous vide to 139 degrees F.

 Season the pork with kosher salt and black pepper generously on all sides.